The food that one must avoid post-PRP session is primarily caffeine. You may wonder why no caffeine after PRP.

 Why Can’t I Have Caffeine After PRP Therapy?

-It is very common to wonder why no caffeine after PRP.
+This is very common—to wonder why no caffeine after PRP.
 The caffeine and coffee compounds inhibit platelet aggregation and activation.
 It may impact the PRP’s regenerative potential, may increase swelling, and prolong the recovery period.

 How Caffeine Affects Circulation & Platelets